-6. If you acted as a guarantor
+6. What to do if you acted as a guarantor

-Speak to the person you acted as a guarantor for, to make them aware that you’re being chased for payments.
+Speak to the person you acted as a guarantor for to make them aware that you’re being chased for payments.
 If they can’t afford to pay it, you will be responsible for making repayments.

-8. Check your credit score
+8. Lastly, check your credit score

 If you’re being chased for payments – even if the debt doesn’t belong to you – it might impact your credit score.
 Check your credit report with all three credit reference agencies, and contact them directly if there’s a mistake.